FluxConnect

 Closing the last mile from data to supplier insight

 FluxConnect operates at a different layer of the stack.
 Where Snowflake excels at storing, processing, and sharing raw data, FluxConnect excels at transforming that data into curated, supplier-specific visual reports that non-technical users can understand and act on.
-It handles the entire delivery chain: data ingestion, per-supplier isolation, report creation by commercial teams, tiered access control, and frictionless onboarding via email OTP.
+It handles the entire delivery chain: data ingestion, per-supplier isolation, report creation by commercial teams, per-report access control, and frictionless onboarding via email OTP.

 For retailers already using Snowflake, FluxConnect is the natural complement.
 Snowflake powers your internal data platform; FluxConnect powers the supplier-facing insight layer.
 Together, they create a complete pipeline from raw retail data to monetizable supplier insights, without requiring suppliers to become Snowflake users or SQL practitioners.